-The Internet of things (IoT) has a significant potential to fall into the endless pit of a buzzword- vagueness, and it merely is an ecosystem of various kinds of objects that are connected through the Internet.
-These kinds of objects ranging from cell phones and wearables to machines, generate a constant and massive amount of data every day.
+The Internet of things (IoT) has a significant potential to fall into the endless pit of a buzzword and vagueness when it is merely an ecosystem of various kinds of objects that are connected through the Internet.
+These kinds of objects, ranging from cell phones and wearables to machines, generate a constant and massive amount of data everyday.
 The artificial intelligence (AI) also often falls into the same trap.
-Particularly with the advent of a new concept, for instance, machine learning, deep learning, genetic algorithms, and many more.
+Particularly with the advent of a new concepts, for instance, machine learning, deep learning, genetic algorithms, and many more.

 What are Artificial Intelligence and IoT Technologies?